Late and long-term effects of treatment for retinoblastoma

-With major advances in treatment in recent decades, many children treated for retinoblastoma are now surviving into adulthood.
-Doctors have learned that the treatment may affect children’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.
+With major advances in treatment in recent decades, most children treated for retinoblastoma are now expected to have normal lifespans.
+But some of the treatments needed to cure the cancer can affect children’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.

 Just as the treatment of childhood cancer requires a very specialized approach, so does the care and follow-up after treatment.
 The earlier any problems can be recognized, the more likely it is they can be treated effectively.